Summer Girl

-Summer Girl is the sixth studio album by American rock band Smash Mouth, released on September 19, 2006 through Beautiful Bomb Records.
+Summer Girl is the sixth studio album by American rock band Smash Mouth, released on September 19, 2006, through the band’s own Beautiful Bomb Records.
 This is the last album featuring original guitarist and songwriter Greg Camp.

+Release

 The album was released with the promo single "Story of My Life".
-The "Story of My Life" music video was filmed in an episode in Season 6 of the VH1 reality show The Surreal Life.
+It was accompanied by a music video used in the sixth season of the VH1 reality show The Surreal Life, featuring all the housemates from that season, like Florence Henderson, Alexis Arquette, Tawny Kitaen, C.C.
+DeVille and others.
+The song has been used in promotion of Shrek the Third.
+This is the third instance of a Smash Mouth song being used in some fashion for the Shrek film series.
+"All Star" and a cover of The Monkees song "I'm a Believer" were both used in the first Shrek film.

 "So Insane" was featured as the opening theme to the 2006 film Zoom.
 An instrumental version of "So Insane" was also used in the opening of the infamous ABC series Cavemen, in its unaired pilot.
 "Everyday Superhero" was used on the soundtrack of The Pacifier and Zoom.
 It was used to advertise the CBS sitcom, The King of Queens, when the show entered its final season.
 It was also heard in an America's Funniest Home Videos blooper compilation.

+As of 2025, the album is not available on any music streaming services.